 Preventive Care Examination

-Your kitten will need to come for a few visits during the first few months to ensure proper growth and development and receive all vaccines and preventative care.
+Your kitten will need to come for a few visits during the first few months to ensure proper growth and development.
+These visits are also important so your kitten can receive all vaccines and preventative care.

-We follow the most up to date recommendations on vaccinations from the American Academy of Feline Practitioners (AAFP).
-Kittens will receive a series of 2-3 FDRC (Feline Distemper, Rhinotracheitis & Calicivirus) injections, 3-4 weeks apart.
+We follow the most up-to-date recommendations on vaccinations from the American Academy of Feline Practitioners (AAFP).
+Kittens will receive a series of 2 – 3 FDRC (Feline Distemper, Rhinotracheitis & Calicivirus) injections 3 – 4 weeks apart.
 Your kitten will be vaccinated for rabies once he or she is over 12 weeks of age.
-It is now recommended by the AAFP that all kittens are given a series of 2 feline leukemia vaccines, 3-4 weeks apart, even if they will live indoors only.
+The AAFP now recommends that all kittens are given a series of 2 feline leukemia vaccines, 3 – 4 weeks apart, even if they will live indoors only.

 Fecal Centrifugation & Giardia Elisa

 By bringing a fresh stool sample (not more than 24 hours old), we can look for intestinal parasites that kittens can obtain from their mother or other animals.
 Parasites are especially common in kittens.
 Some of these parasites are contagious to people, especially children.